 - Using a hand mirror, examine your scalp and face.

-If your physician suspects squamous cell carcinoma, he or she will first want to establish the correct diagnosis by performing a biopsy of the lesion.
+If your medical professional suspects SCC, they will first want to confirm the diagnosis by performing a biopsy of the lesion.
 The procedure involves:

 - Numbing the skin with an injectable anesthetic.

 - Having the skin sample examined under the microscope by a dermatopathologist.